CZ-NIC/knot/doc/operation.rst

   2017-10-24T15:41:22 notice: [example.com.]
 DNSSEC, KSK submission, waiting for confirmation

 At this point new KSK has to be submitted to the parent zone.
-Knot detects the updated parent's DS record automatically if :ref:`parent DS check<Submission section>` is configured, otherwise the operator must confirm it manually with ``knotc zone-ksk-submitted``::
+Knot detects the updated parent's DS record automatically (and waits for additional period of the DS's TTL before retiring the old key) if :ref:`parent DS check<Submission section>` is configured, otherwise the operator must confirm it manually with ``knotc zone-ksk-submitted``::

   2017-10-24T15:41:23 notice: [example.com.]
 DNSSEC, KSK submission, confirmed